Codecademy/docs/content/go/concepts/strings/terms/replace/replace.md

 - `provided str`: given or the original string
 - `old str`: the string that will be replaced
 - `new str`: the string that replaces the old string
-- `n`: the count of replacements made for the old string.
+- `n`: the count of replacements made for the old string

 ## Example